evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 The Ford F150 Lightning Extended Range packs an impressive punch with a maximum power of 433 kW (589 hp / 581 bhp) and a commanding total torque of 1050 Nm (775 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.2 seconds, and it reaches a top speed of 180 km/h (112 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 150 kWh and a net usable capacity of 130 kWh, providing an 20 kWh buffer (13.3%) for battery protection.
+The high-capacity battery has a gross capacity of 150 kWh and a net usable capacity of 130 kWh, providing a 20 kWh buffer (13.3%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) estimated range varies between 320 to 300 miles (515-483 km), depending on the vehicle's configuration and options.
 For instance, larger wheels can increase energy consumption and reduce the overall range.
 The energy consumption rates are 2.5 mi/kWh for the base model and 2.3 mi/kWh for the top-tier version, according to the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 155 kW.
 Charging from 0% to 100% takes approximately 129 minutes, while a more typical charging scenario from 10% to 80% takes 49 minutes with an average charging speed at 112 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 0% to 62%.
-This results in an effective charging speed, including time lost, of 106 kW, with each charging session taking about 46 minutes and 35 seconds..
+This results in an effective charging speed, including time lost, of 106 kW, with each charging session taking about 46 minutes and 35 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 33 kWh/100 km, the trip would take approximately 10 hours and 13 minutes.
 This journey would require two charging stops from 0% to 77%, with a total charging time of 114 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 19.2 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 46 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/ford/f150_lightning/f150_lightning_extended_range/charging_1_st.jpg" title="Ford F150 Lightning Extended Range" width="3000" height="1506"  >}}

-### Charge port
+### Charge Port

 The charge port is conveniently located on the [right front side](../../../../technology/charging/connectors/#front-side), facilitating easy access at charging stations where you park parallel to the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.